Kellye N. Rice, DMD of Middle Tennessee Dental Sleep Specialists, PLLC

 How does a dental office treat sleep apnea?

 Treating sleep apnea with a Continuous Positive Airway Pressure (CPAP) machine is the one best method for treating your sleep apnea.
 However, it’s not the only solution. and some people just can’t tolerate the breathing machine.

 Cool Springs Laser Dentistry offers a variety of methods to treat sleep apnea.
 These include Mandibular Advancement Devices (MAD) and NightLase therapy.
 The goal of an Oral Appliance Therapy device (OAT) is to reposition the mandible in order to open your airways when sleeping.
 This basically pulls your lower jaw and tongue forward so there is more space in the airway and no interruption in the flow of air when you are fully relaxed during REM sleep.
 People who never achieve the necessary amount of REM sleep are often never fully rested.
 If you have sleep apnea due to a large tongue or a small jaw, you may be a good candidate for these types of appliances.

-We also provide the NightLase LightWalker procedure by applying the non cutting laser light and warmth to the soft palate and under the tongue to shrink those tissues and open the back of the throat by promoting collagen production.
+We also provide the NightLase LightWalker procedure by applying the non-cutting laser light and warmth to the soft palate and under the tongue to shrink those tissues and open the back of the throat by promoting collagen production.
 NightLase shrinks the soft palate upward and toward the front of the oral cavity to open the airway, firming them without creating scar tissue like most surgical procedures, and making those tissues less loose in the oral cavity.
-Three 30 minutes sessions 21 days apart are need in most cases.
+Three 30-minutes sessions 21 days apart are needed in most cases.
 Smokers or long time CPAP users may need 4 sessions.
-Individual consultations with Dr Rice will determine the best course of action.
-(See photos below.)
+Individual consultations with Dr. Rice will determine the best course of action.